 His original values of providing a personal and respectful experience have been upheld to this day.
 Keith Martin joined the funeral home in 1969 when his uncle, Fred Pomphrey, brought him into the funeral profession.
-Although Keith retired in 2010, his love for the business remains and he still arranges and conducts if requested today.
+Keith Martin then retired in 2010.

 The team at our St Leonards funeral home will provide advice at every stage of the funeral planning process, and will arrange an individual and unique funeral to help you celebrate the life of your loved one.

 Here at Douglas Mercer & Sons Funeral Directors we also offer an affordable prepaid funeral plan, Choice, so that you can arrange and pay for a funeral in advance.
 This will protect your family from rising costs and remove uncertainty about your wishes.

 If you would like to talk to us about planning a funeral, or our Choice plan, please come and see us in any of our funeral homes, or if you’d rather we can arrange a home visit.
 We’re also available 24 hours a day on the phone so if you need anything please don’t hesitate to call your local funeral home.